DUSTED MAGAZINE

 Review date: Mar.
 31, 2002

-Minneapolis is a vacuum.
-It must be.
-How else could a song like “Pneumonia” exist for two years and not create a nationwide phenomenon?
+Minneapolis must be a vacuum.
+How else could a song like “Pneumonia” exist for two years and stay under the radar?

 Fog, a.k.a.
 22-year-old Andrew Broder, is a local legend in the St. Louis Park area, famous both for his writings in Life Sucks Die and, more importantly, his near-transcendental use of the turntable as a musical instrument.